 Day of Surgery

-The patient is screened for COVID related issues and symptoms and their temperature is obtained.
+- The patient is screened for COVID related issues and symptoms and their temperature is obtained

 Stanford University Medical Center is a medical complex which includes Stanford Health Care and Stanford Children’s Health.
 Stanford Health Care provides both general acute care services and tertiary medical care for patients locally, nationally and internationally.
 The hospital plays a key role in the training of physicians and other medical professionals.
 It provides a clinical environment for the medical school’s researchers as they study ways to translate new knowledge into effective patient care.
 Full-time Stanford faculty and community physicians make up the hospital medical staff.
 Stanford Hospital is home to a Level I trauma center.

 The Tulane Medical Center consists of two facilities, which include our Downtown Campus and our Lakeside Campus.
 For simplicity, other affiliated medical centers are excluded.
 The Downtown Campus is a 235 bed facility in the City of New Orleans and houses several intensive care units and a wide array of surgical and procedural services.
 The Downtown Campus serves as the main practice location and teaching facility for the Tulane Medical School faculty.
 The Tulane Lakeside Campus is 120 bed facility and houses the obstetric unit as well as surgical suites serving as the primary location for orthopedic services.
 The Lakeside Campus is in Metairie, a suburb of New Orleans, less than 10 miles from the Downtown Campus.
-The metropolitan New Orleans area has widely been described as a “hot-spot” in the COVID-19 pandemic.

 Pre-Operative COVID-19 Screening Protocol:

 - ALL patients scheduled for elective surgery must have a PAT visit in person or alternatively, a phone interview or tele-visit with a PAT NP if the patient cannot come to PAT for evaluation.